 ACA's ethical code requires faculty to continuously monitor and evaluate "academic and personal limitations of students and supervisees that might impede performance" (F.3.a.).
 Monitoring and evaluating students is an on-going process that starts with admission and continues through graduation.
 Students are monitored for academic performance as outlined in this student handbook regarding coursework, learning outcomes, and grade achievement.
 Additionally, students in the counseling program are monitored and evaluated each semester on interpersonal and intrapersonal dispositions and functioning.
-These areas include personal insight, open-mindedness, judgment, sensitivity, ethical decision-making and behavior, attitude, effective communication and counseling skills.
-These areas are evaluated in each course by faculty throughout the semester.
+These areas are as follows: commitment to diversity, academic ability (ability compared to achievement), written expression, verbal expression, flexibility, initiative and motivation, maturity, ability to take personal responsibility, interpersonal skills (with peers, faculty, college staff, community clinical site personnel), professionalism, openness to new ideas, ability to integrate feedback, emotional regulation, clinical skill development, and attention to ethical and legal considerations.
+These areas are evaluated in each course by faculty throughout the semester as well as by clinical site supervisors during practicum and internship.
 Should a concern in any of these areas arise, program faculty will collectively discuss ways to address the concern and the program director will communicate with the student about the concern.
-The student will receive a letter from the program director describing the concern and the required steps toward remediation.
+The student will receive a letter (by email to your student email account) from the program director describing the concern and the required steps toward remediation.
 The student will have two (2) business days to respond to acknowledge the letter and request any modification to the remediation plan provided in the letter.
 If no modifications are requested by the student, it will be assumed that the student agrees to the terms of the remediation plan set forth in the letter.
 Students in remediation are expected to regularly communicate with the program director regarding their progress towards completion of the plan.
 The intent of the remediation plan is to determine a plan of action that assists development of the student in the area(s) of concern.
 Program faculty will make efforts to supportively work with the student to respectfully address the concern.
 Should a student decide not to complete the remediation plan or program faculty determine the remediation efforts were unsuccessful, the student will be referred to the Graduate Academic Standards Committee and be subject to dismissal from the program.
+Should a student remain on a remediation plan for longer than two consecutive semesters, the student will automatically be referred to the Graduate Academic Standards Committee and be subject to dismissal from the program.

 The Graduate Academic Standards Committee composed of the vice president for academic affairs and dean of the college, the associate vice president and dean for graduate studies, the senior director for graduate studies, and two members of the Graduate Committee on Policy, Curriculum and Academic Planning imposes academic dismissal and may specify a length of time a student must wait before they may apply for re-enrollment.
-A student may be dismissed at any time if this committee judges the student's academic performance to be unsatisfactory or if they have violated the specific conditions of their academic probation or remediation.
+A student may be dismissed at any time if this committee judges the student's performance to be unsatisfactory or if they have violated the specific conditions of their academic probation or remediation.
 A student readmitted after academic dismissal will be placed on academic probation for their first semester.
 Any transcript issued following the academic dismissal will carry the notation of academic dismissal.
 The committee may waive the academic dismissal guidelines if a graduate student has been forced to reduce their load because of extenuating circumstances.
 The committee may impose a sanction of probation if the student is not dismissed.